ICOM-CC is coming to Norway

 “The valley of medieval”: NIKU’s work in Numedal and its stave churches

-Spaced closely together in the Numedal valley, are three ancient wooden churches from the early and high medieval period – Rollag, Nore and Uvdal.
-They represent some of the finest remaining examples of Norway’s unique architectural contribution to the world heritage, the Stave churches.
-Their interiors are filled with well preserved and richly decorated wall paintings in strong colours, mainly from the 17- to 19th Century.
-We will enjoy informed guided tours of all three churches by the Norwegian Institute for Cultural Heritage Research’s professional team of practicing conservators and conservation researchers, who will share their insights on the magnificent medieval – and Post Reformation liturgical art of Norway, and how to maintain it.
+Spaced closely together in the Numedal valley, three of Norway magnificent stave churches – Rollag, Nore and Uvdal –represent some of the finest remaining examples of Norway’s unique architectural contribution to the world heritage.
+We will enjoy informed guided tours of all three churches by NIKU, the Norwegian Insitute for Cultural Heritage Research’s professional team of practicing conservators and the National Trust of Norway, who owns two of the stave churches.
+They will share their insights on the magnificent medieval – and Post Reformation liturgical art of Norway, and how to maintain it.

 More information here: